Learn-Write-Repeat/java/Week-1/While & Do-While Loops/README.md

 Java while loop is called an entry control loop because condition is specified at the start itself.

+Loops consists of 3 parts:
+- initialization expression (initializing the loop variable)
+- conditional expression  (limit for the loop to run )
+- increment/decrement of looping variable

+### *initialization expression*
+Initialization occurs once, as the loop begins.
+Initialization usually consists of a single variable declaration
+Eg: int x = 0

+### *conditional expression/ termination expression*
+The termination expression is evaluated and if true, execution continues with the statement (loop body).
+The loop body will never be executed if the termination expression is immediately false.
+The loop terminates when the termination expression evaluates to false.

+### *increment/decrement of looping variable*
+The increment expression is invoked after each iteration of the loop.

 ### Syntax
 ```java